INTL150 Intelligence Analysis and Security Management (3 semester hours)

 INTL432 Geographic Information Systems I (3 semester hours)

 Geographic Information Systems (GIS) contain a powerful set of tools for data acquisition, management, query and display.
-This course will provide students first with a substantial foundation in the history of cartography and mapmaking.
-The second major emphasis of this course will merge both theoretical and historical information with hands-on practical training utilizing the basic tools provided with the GIS software.
-Students will become familiar with the importance of metadata, editing and updating metadata and how this is important to the success or failure of the dataset as a whole.
+This course will provide students with a substantial foundation of skills to merge both theoretical and applied information with hands-on practical training utilizing the basic tools provided with the GIS software.

 INTL433 Geographic Information Systems II (3 semester hours)